natalieagus/50002/docs/Labs/draft.md

     // default connection
     slow_clock_enable.d = slow_clock_enable.q

-    // this is a mux deciding whether we stop the clock or set it with certain speed case (slow_clock_enable.q){
+    // this is a MUX deciding whether we stop the clock or set it with certain speed case (slow_clock_enable.q){
             0:
                 slow_clock_edge.in = 0 // always don't increment or decrement